Program algebra for random access machine programs: Thread Extraction from Instruction Sequences

 The following proposition, proved in~\cite{BM12b}, puts the expressiveness of \PGA\ in terms of producible behaviours. \begin{proposition} Let $\mathcal{M}$ be a model of \PGABTA.
 Then, for each element $r$ from the domain associated with the sort $\Thr$ in $\mathcal{M}$, there exists a closed \PGA\ term $t$ such that the interpretation of $\extr{t}$ in $\mathcal{M}$ is $r$ iff $r$ can be defined by means of a finite set of recursion equations. \end{proposition}

 \PGA\ instruction sequences are behaviourally equivalent if they produce the same behaviour under execution.
-Behavioural equivalence is not a congruence.
-Instruction sequences are behaviourally congruent if they produce the same behaviour irrespective of the way they are entered and the way they are left.
+Instruction sequences are behaviourally congruent if they produce the same behaviour irrespective of the way they are entered and the way they are left during execution (see also~\cite{BL02a,BM12b}).